nikos-chatzatoglou/idai-field/desktop/src/manual/manual.en.md

 If values in different languages can be entered in a field, a separate column is created in the CSV file for each language.
 The column header contains the language code (separated from the field identifier by a dot), as displayed in magenta in the menu "Settings" for each language (e.g. *shortDescription.en* for the English text of the short description).

-In projects created with older versions of Field Desktop and due to changes to the project configuration, it is possible that a value without a language specification is present in a multilingual field.
+In projects created with older versions of iSkavo and due to changes to the project configuration, it is possible that a value without a language specification is present in a multilingual field.
 In these cases, the text *unspecifiedLanguage* is added to the column header instead of the language code.

 *Example:*